Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     As you can see, SModeSrcEdr's init loads (i),(ii),(iii),(iv) and (vi) fn ptrs
     with it's own implementation.
     It also loads all the intent handler fns.
     Open the enum{...} at 7247.
     This is an enumeration of the intent handlers for SModeSrcEdr.
-    They all start wiht SEI_ to make them globally unique.
+    They all start with SEI_ to make them globally unique.
     Close the enum.
     PgDn to void load_intents() {...}
     Open it.
 This is where the intent handlers are loaded.
 Close it.